m98proxy/GoogleHacks/README.md

 Development notes:
 * 3D rendering API provided by OpenGL via OpenTK.
-* Quaternion based camera coordinates as input to street view api
+* Quaternion based camera coordinates as input to street view api; heading coresponding to camera yaw, and pitch
+* Camera position vector maps to UV Spherical coordinate for translation of 3D space to geospacial
 * local caching of textures and preloading
 * preference of local cache to under utilise google api throughput
+* minimised api requests
-* processing of textures into 3D voxels
+* processing of textures into 3D voxels and delta compression